2016 United States–Iran naval incident: Treatment of American military personnel

+Seven of the sailors were interrogated while in custody of the Islamic Revolutionary Guard Corps Navy.
 On the same day the American crewmembers were released with their vessels, Iran released a series of images and videos that, among other things, showed the U.S. Navy sailors on their knees with their hands clasped behind their heads as they were being apprehended on their vessels.
 Two of the videos featured one of the Americans, apparently the Navy lieutenant commanding the boats, apologizing and praising Iran's treatment: "It was a mistake that was our fault, and we apologize for our mistake....
 The Iranian behavior was fantastic while we were here and we thank you very much for your hospitality and your assistance."
 According to Politico, these pictures and footage further "inflam[ed] the American debate over [the sailors'] capture, including the question of whether the U.S. had formally apologized for entering Iranian territory."
 A Defense Department official said that the lieutenant's filmed apology was probably intended to defuse a potentially volatile situation.